eduardo-matos/onx/README.md

 ## How to use

 ### onx/delay
-Delays an event by a specific amount of time in miliseconds.
+Delays an event by a specific amount of time in milliseconds.

 ```javascript
 require(['dojo/dom', 'onx/delay'], function (dom, delay) {